linpengcheng/PurefunctionPipelineDataflow/doc/Everything_is_RMDB.md

 - Relational data model, recommended design as the 3NF (third normal form)
 - For non-critical information, for simplicity and flexibility, it can be designed as a hash-map (json) type in a small range.
+- Avoid deep nesting of data structures.
+Generally, the nesting depth is no more than 3 levels, and no more than 5 levels at most.
+  - Recursive (or loop) operations can be avoided, and low nesting depth can be easily converted to single-level operations, especially hash-map is more convenient.
+  - The data is readable and easy to display and debug.

 Finally, I think that RMDB is the most scientific, simplest and most reliable in theory and practice, and it has withstood the most rigorous,